khval/NallePuh/not-working.md

 The games that are tested are HD installable games, and workbench games.

+	BloodNet AGA - crashes after a window is displayed. they have some kind antipiracy code in there, that might cause problems. code is encrypted.

+	Breathless - Game refuse to start, don't know why.
+		(I believe the source code was released if someone feels the urge to fix it)

+	Deluxe Galaga AGA – shows trainer, it asks for mouse press.
+		Mouse press is working from Nalle Puh 1.2, games continue and does something… (not really working)

 	SpaceQuest 1 – Not working, refuse to start (too old)

 	SpaceQuest 4 – Not working, refuse to start (too old)

-    SimCity 2000 – it does start it has sound, make sure to read install script, or install under EUAE first, problems no font and game crashes.
+	SimCity 2000 – it does start it has sound, make sure to read install script, or install under EUAE first, problems: no font and game crashes.

-    Deluxe Galaga AGA – shows trainer, it asks for mouse press.
-    Mouse press is working from Nalle Puh 1.2, games continue and does something… (not really working)

 	Simon the Scorcerer - starts DSI error, and ends up at a back screen.

 	The Shadow of time - starts and ends up on a black screen.

-    BloodNet AGA - crashes after a window is displayed. they have some kind antipiracy code in there, that might cause problems. code is encrypted.
+	The Settlers - Intro crashes, and the games crashes,

 	T-zerO-Demo - black screen.

 ## Music players